drrudkh/ng-battleships/README.md

 # ng-battleships
-AngularJS implementation of Battleships board game.
+AngularJS implementation of the Battleships board game.

 TODO: